assembleinc/asm-config/eslint-config-ts/README.md

 ### Import the linting configurations

-The ASMBL configuration needs to be imported into ESLint.
-Add the following to your `package.json`.
+This package uses the new ESLint flat file configuration.
+Add the following to your `eslint.config.mjs` to extend the ASMBL configuration.

 ```
-  "eslintConfig": {
+import asmblConfig from '@assemble-inc/eslint-config-ts';
-    "extends": [
+export default [
-      "@assemble-inc/eslint-config-ts"
-    ],
-    "env": {
-      "browser": true,
-      "node": true
-    }
-  },
+  ...asmblConfig,
+];
 ```

-That's it!
-No eslint config file required.

 ## Usage